dimorinny/r8-methods-inlining-instrumentation-tests/README.md

 That methods are used not only in main APK, but also in test APK.
 As I understand right, that allowed by classpath merging between tested and test APKs during running instrumentation tests.

-R8 compiler has method inlining feature, that removes methods from final APK, but test APK still have method references, that must be resolved from APK during runtime.
+R8 compiler has method (and class) inlining feature, that removes classes and methods from final APK, but test APK still have method references, that must be resolved from APK during runtime.
 But it is impossible, because, that methods have been already inlined by R8.

 ### How to reproduce?